WHY ONE NEEDS TO DO RAINWATER HARVESTING?

 How to use or Utilize Rainwater / How to Re-use water Harvested from Rainwater harvesting?

-The water collected from Rainwater Harvesting can be used for the Watering landscape or garden area, Washing cars, Filtered and used from bathing and flush, Stored in large quantity and used when there is a scarcity of water.
+The water collected from Rainwater Harvesting can be used for the Watering landscape or garden area, Washing cars, Filtered and used from bathing and flush, Stored in large quantity and used when water is scarce.